cvargas4/MouseVocalTrainer/README.md

 A major goal of this project as well has been to make it open source and low-cost.
 The most expensive component used in our set up is the ultrasonic microphone (Ultramic 384K BLE).
 At ~$400, this microphone is still cheaper than almost any other avilable ultrasonic microphone.
 Considering it's a USB microphone, it also provides the easies user experience compared to many that require boards form NIDAQ or expensive hardware ecosystems from Avisoft.
 As it's currently  designed, MVA currently costs about ~$1000.

-# Set up and Materials
+# Materials and Set Up

 ## Materials
 All prices converted to USD